sacconazzo/sora-image-generator/README.md

 - **🔧 Variable Management**: Configure variables with multiple values for prompt randomization
 - **⚙️ Parameters**: Adjust wait times (min/max) between generation cycles
 - **💾 Playbook Management**: Load and save your configuration to `playbook.json`
+- **📚 Multiple Playbooks**: Save, load, and manage multiple playbook configurations in the `playbooks/` folder

 The web interface provides a user-friendly way to manage your automation without editing JSON files manually.
 All changes are validated before being saved to ensure configuration integrity.